2024 Scholarship Application Process is Now Open

 - A letter of recommendation.
 (For more information about this, see the FAQ section.)

-You have the option of submitting a copy of your Student Aid Report, which is what you receive after submitting a Free Application for Federal Student Aid (FAFSA).
-This is not required, however, we strongly encourage you to submit your Student Aid Report so that you can be considered eligible for the many scholarships that consider financial need.
+Optional: You have the option of submitting a copy of your FAFSA Submission Summary or FAFSA Confirmation Email, which is what you receive after submitting a Free Application for Federal Student Aid (FAFSA).
+This is not required, however, we strongly encourage you to submit your FAFSA Submission Summary so that you can be considered eligible for the many scholarships that consider financial need.
 If you intend to submit an SAI number, do not submit your application until you have received either a confirmation email that displays your SAI or a FAFSA submission summary for 2024-2025.
 You can save your application while you wait for this information.
 We anticipate that SAI numbers will be available in March.

 After you submit your application, the online system automatically matches it to any scholarships for which you are eligible.
-Sometimes you may be matched to a scholarship that requires some additional information, which you can review and consider if it you wish to complete the additional details (See the FAQ section for additional information.)
+Sometimes you may be matched to a scholarship that requires some additional information, which you can review and consider submitting.
+(See the FAQ section for additional information.)